Skip to main content

 (Id.
 No. 4040: displacement 25,000; length 585'; beam 62'; draft 32'3"; speed 13 knots; complement 553; armament none)

-Graf Waldersee -- a twin-screw steel-hull passenger steamship launched on 10 December 1898 at Hamburg, Germany, by Blohm & Voss and completed on 18 March 1899 for the Hamburg-Amerika Linie -- was taken over from Germany at the close of World War I, and, having been assigned the identification number (Id.
-No. 4040) was commissioned at Spithead, England, on 28 March 1919, Cmdr.
+Graf Waldersee -- a twin-screw steel-hull passenger steamship launched on 10 December 1898 at Hamburg, Germany, by Blohm & Voss and completed on 18 March 1899 for the Hamburg-Amerika Linie -- was taken over from Germany at the close of the Great War [World War I], and, having been assigned the identification number (Id.
+No.) 4040 was commissioned at Spithead, England, on 28 March 1919, Cmdr.
 Lemuel M. Stevens in command.

-Assigned to the Cruiser and Transport Division, U.S. Atlantic Fleet, Graf Waldersee arrived at Brest, France, 30 March, and embarked 1,526 passengers, mostly homeward-bound veterans; departed 7 April and arrived New York 20 April 1919.
+Assigned to the Cruiser and Transport Force, U.S. Atlantic Fleet, Graf Waldersee arrived at Brest, France, on 30 March 1919, and embarked 1,526 passengers, mostly homeward-bound veterans; departed on 7 April and arrived New York on 20 April 1919.
 In two subsequent voyages from New York to Brest (18 May-2 June and 7-30 August), she returned 4,108 additional civilians and troops to the United States.
-She decommissioned at Stapleton, N.Y.
-25 November 1919 and returned to the USSB.